JetBrains-Research/TestSpark/README.md

 ### Generating Tests for Lines
 TestGenie uses EvoSuite to automatically generate tests for Java code lines.
 Two clicks are required from the user for the tests to be generated.

+### Coverage Table
+Basic statistics for the test suite in form of a table.

 ### Coverage Visualisation
 TestGenie offers an option to highlight lines which the generated test suite covers.
 Clicking the gutter icon (green rectangle) to the left of the lines allows the user to see which tests cover the line.
 Clicking a name of a test highlights the according test in the "Generated Tests" tab to make it easy to spot.